Industry urges national framework for energy policy

 In addition to its nuclear and oil and gas businesses, GE is a major player in the wind energy sector.
 Ms. Allan said the renewable energy sector will flourish best if all jurisdictions balance local employment goals with the need to build an efficient, market-oriented industry.

 She declined to single out any jurisdiction, saying governments around the world are looking to create employment by promoting the local renewable sector.
-Ontario is the most prominent province with aggressive local content rules in its feed-in tariff system, which provides premium power prices for renewable energy by requiring a significant amount of local content.
+The province of Ontario is the most prominent province with aggressive local content rules in its feed-in tariff system, which provides premium power prices for renewable energy by requiring a significant amount of local content.
 But other provinces also have domestic content requirements.

 “We certainly understand why and how governments want to think about energy from a job standpoint, and that’s happening around the world,” Ms. Allan said.
 “The challenge is to make sure we’re not undermining the efficiency and cost structure that keeps us competitive.